-Sesame seeds are grown widely in many origins.
-A popular oil seed in the Far East, where millions of tons are grown and consumed domestically.
-Despite this, China and Korea are net importers of sesame, from Africa, India, Myanmar.
+Sesame seeds are widely cultivated in various regions, particularly in the Far East where they are a popular oil seed with millions of tons grown and consumed domestically.
+However, despite this abundance, China and Korea rely on imports of sesame from Africa, India, and Myanmar.

-India produces both hulled and natural for export competitively.
+India, on the other hand, competitively produces both hulled and natural sesame for export.

 Hulled is much whiter in colour with the skin removed.
 This is done by soaking the seed and brushing mechanically, or soaking the seed and agitating in a mild caustic soda solution.